 January 1958: The Winter Carnival torch tradition

 Squaw Valley, Calif., played host to the 1960 Winter Olympics, an event not lost on the Bates Outing Club, which chose an Olympic theme for the college’s 1958 Winter Carnival.

 The theme demanded a torch relay, of course, and a Bates tradition was born when then-Maine Gov. Edmund Muskie ’36 lit a torch that 18 male students relayed from Augusta to campus, arriving in the midst of the opening parade.

-In ’58, the carnival also featured an exhibition by a Swiss Olympic skier swooshing down Mount David, faculty skits, a faculty-student football game, snow sculptures (the winner would be a 15-foot Buddha), tug-of-war, a film, masquerade dance, jazz concert, serenading of the dormitories, crowning of the carnival queen at the “Olympian Twilight” semiformal, and an outing at Camden.
+In 1958, the carnival also featured an exhibition by a Swiss Olympic skier swooshing down Mount David, faculty skits, a faculty-student football game, snow sculptures (the winner would be a 15-foot Buddha), tug-of-war, a film, masquerade dance, jazz concert, serenading of the dormitories, crowning of the carnival queen at the “Olympian Twilight” semiformal, and an outing at Camden.
 Tickets for the weekend? $4.50.